ginasav/ginasav/README.md

 # 💫 About Me:
+Hey! 👋 I guess you're here for a reason: to look at what I've done so far!\n Before doing so, let me tell you more about who I am.\n I'd like to see myself as a bridge between the worlds of language and code as an iOS developer with roots in linguistic research.
+Always excited about building apps that connect with people.<br>

 🔭 I'm looking for iOS development opportunities<br>👯 I'm currently collaborating with teams to build innovative mobile apps<br>🌱 I'm currently learning SwiftUI and advanced iOS architecture patterns<br>💬 Ask me about my transition from linguistic research to iOS development<br>⚡ Fun fact: I apply linguistic analysis skills to create more intuitive user interfaces